tenstorrent/whisper/README.md

 When true, causes the illegal instruction exception to clear the mtval CSR.
 Default is false.

+### clear_mtval_on_ebreak
+When true, causes the ebreak instruction exception to clear the mtval CSR.
+Default is false.

 ### clear_tinst_on_cbo_flush
 When true, clear the MTINST/STINST CSR when a cbo.flush entouters an exception.